top of page

-Notice of Privacy Practices
+California Notice of Privacy Practices

-This section explains your rights and some of our responsibilities to help you.
+When it comes to your health information, you have certain rights.
+This section explains your rights and some of your Provider’s responsibilities to help you.

 Get an electronic or paper copy of your medical record

-Ask your to correct your medical record
+Ask your Provider to correct your medical record

 You can ask your Provider to correct health information about you that you think is incorrect or incomplete.
 Ask your Provider how to do this.